belligerentbeagle/QuietQuant-public/README.md

 1. Added the 3 check results to table of results
 1. Display price, SMAs and stochastic oscillator values in the table

-29 May:
+29 May 2024:
 1. Webscrape with selenium from a website for highest ROI options.
 1. Run intrinsic value calculation on this basket of stocks
 1. Error handling of missing values from financial reports

-23 May:
+23 May 2024:
 1. Added auto pulling of discount rate.

-22 May:
+22 May 2024:
 1. Fixed to Annual report data for Cashflow
 1. Changed API provider with a higher API limit (AlphaVantage to Tiingo, from 25 req/day to 1000 req/day free)
 1. Changed away from Tiingo after realising that their fundamental data is free only for DOW30 stocks.
 Trying Yahoo finance via Rapid API
-1. Changed to FinanceToolkit: an open source toolkit gathering financial data with transparent methods of calculations.
+1. Changed to FinanceToolkit 2024: an open source toolkit gathering financial data with transparent methods of calculations.
 1. Use YahooFinance API through RapidAPI to get current stock price